A 1996 novel by Sapphire.

 - Cluster F-Bomb: Precious repeatedly drops "Bitch" and "Shit" into her dialogue.
 So does Mary, who also gives us the charming epithet "cunt bucket".

 - Dark Is Not Evil: Rita Romero, one of Precious' classmates and friends at Each One, Teach One.
-Despite her dark clothing and somber and sedate personality (especially compared to the other girls in the class), she's actually one of the most insightful, mature and friendliest of the students there.
+Despite her dark clothing and somber and sedate personality (especially compared to the other girls in the class), she's actually one of the most insightful, mature and friendly of the students there.

 - Determinator: Precious, as can be surmised by this quote: "I cried the other day.
 I felt stupid.
 But you know what?
 Fuck that day.
 That's why God, or whoever, makes new days."

 - Deus Angst Machina: Just when you think it couldn't get worse for Precious, it's learned that her father died of AIDS, meaning she's now HIV-positive.
 A bright spot, however, is that both her children are HIV-negative.

 - Earn Your Happy Ending: Despite contracting HIV from her father, Precious manages to dig herself out of the hell of her past life.
 She is reading at a near high school level by the end, has new friends, severs all ties with her mother, is in possession of both her children, and has gained a new lease on life.
 Her next move is to complete a GED test, which will allow her to graduate high school.
 The sequel reveals that while she ultimately succumbed to AIDS, she managed to make it to college before she passed away.

 - Fat Bastard: Precious notes that Mary is literally too obese to bathe; she can't fit in the tub anymore.
 She forces Precious to overeat as part of her abuse pattern.
 Mary molests her when eating so much makes her fall asleep in front of the TV.